sandboxie-plus/sandboxie-docs/Content/FeatureComparison.md

-Sandboxie Plus and Classic share the same core components, the main difference is that the Classic UI is no longer under development.
-Hence, a UI for new core functionality is only available in the SandMan UI of Sandboxie Plus.
+Sandboxie Plus and Classic share the same core components, the main difference is that the Classic user interface is no longer under development.
+Hence, new core functionality is only available in the SandMan user interface of Sandboxie Plus.
 Likewise, various other new features are only implemented in the SandMan UI.
 Another difference is that Sandboxie Plus is provided under a [custom license](https://github.com/sandboxie-plus/Sandboxie/blob/master/Installer/license.txt), while Sandboxie Classic is provided under a [GPL-3.0+ license](https://github.com/sandboxie-plus/Sandboxie/blob/master/LICENSE).

 Some exclusive functionality is only available to project supporters with a valid [Supporter Certificate](https://sandboxie-plus.com/supporter-certificate/), see the table below.